murataltay/ng-app/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 14.2.5.

+## Used Technologies

+* Angular 14.2.5
+* Firebase
+* Node Js
+* Html
+* Css
+* TypeScript

+## Project Details

+* The purpose of this project
+* This project was developed with Angular supported by Firebase.
+In this project;
+- Authentication ( Use Jwt, RxJS, Admin Guard)
+- Firebase & Services
+- Modular project structure
+- CRUD Operations (Product, Category, User)

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.